zerrubabbel/code-red/install-guide.md

 though it's highly capable of mimicing other familiar environments, or synthesizing a unique workflow.
 Plasma can be prone to quirks or bugs.
 In the case that these are experienced, It's advisable to have a backup DE on hand.

-- 'pacman -S plasma'
+- *pacman -S plasma*

 Optional Plasma Software
-- Dolphin: Plasma (qt) friendly file manager - 'pacman -S dolphin'
+- Dolphin: Plasma (qt) friendly file manager - *pacman -S dolphin*
-- Spectacle: qt screenshot utility - 'pacman -S spectacle'
+- Spectacle: qt screenshot utility - *pacman -S spectacle*

 #### Gnome

 Gnome is a highly cohesive desktop environment which is partially alike to Mac OS, and partially unique.
 It focuses on encouraging effective workflow.
 Gnome can be modified with 'extensions' to further customize workflow.
 Beware that extensions are prone to breakage following Gnome version updates.

-- 'pacman -S gnome'
+- *pacman -S gnome*

 Optional Gnome Software
-- Gnome Tweaks: expanded Gnome settings - 'pacman -S gnome-tweaks'
+- Gnome Tweaks: expanded Gnome settings - *pacman -S gnome-tweaks*
-- Extension Manager: manages Gnome extensions easily - 'flatpak install flathub com.mattjakeman.ExtensionManager' File Managers
+- Extension Manager: manages Gnome extensions easily - *flatpak install flathub com.mattjakeman.ExtensionManager* File Managers
 - Gnome comes with the 'nautilus' file manager.
-- Nemo is a Gnome friendly (gtk) file manager - 'pacman -S nemo'
+- Nemo is a Gnome friendly (gtk) file manager - *pacman -S nemo*
-- the Dolphin file manager mentioned above will work, but will pull several qt packages, and break Gnome cohesion - 'pacman -S dolphin'
+- the Dolphin file manager mentioned above will work, but will pull several qt packages, and break Gnome cohesion - *pacman -S dolphin*

 ### Enable your Display Manager (login screen)

-''If you installed KDE Plasma''
+**If you installed KDE Plasma**
-- 'systemctl enable sddm.service'
+- *systemctl enable sddm.service*

-''If you installed Gnome''
+**If you installed Gnome**
-- 'systemctl enable gdm.service'
+- *systemctl enable gdm.service*

-''If you installed both KDE Plasma and Gnome''
+**If you installed both KDE Plasma and Gnome**
 - Use one of the above commands to enable gdm or sddm, but not both.
 - Enable gdm if you want cohesion with Gnome.

 ### Install Backup Desktop Environments (optional)
-'optional, but recommended to select and install at least one'
+*optional, but recommended to select and install at least one*

 #### Cinnamon
 Cinnamon is a relatively lightweight DE, and has a 'Windows 10' familiar feel by default, though is quite customizable.
-- 'pacman -S cinnamon'
+- *pacman -S cinnamon*

 #### COSMIC (alpha)
 Cosmic is an alpha stage DE in development, but still shows high capability and high promise.
 It's default feel is alike to Mac OS, but is both customizable and future facing.
 It features an integrated yet togglable tiling window manager.
-- 'pacman -S cosmic'
+- *pacman -S cosmic*

 #### xfce
 xfce is a very lightweight DE, but still has high potential for customization with a little work.
 Choose xfce if you want a simple, grounded, "Windows XP" or earlier feel.
-- 'pacman -S xfce4'
+- *pacman -S xfce4*

 #### Other options

 There are many other options for graphical environments.
 Though they fall outside the scope of Code-Red, many due to highly involved configuration, lesser gaming compatibility, or for some, lower development support.

-''Recommendations For Further Exploration''
+**Recommendations For Further Exploration**

 This is a set of options meant to give a preview of what is available in the greater Linux ecosystem